simonhfn/Laser_control/README.md

 # laser-control
-Laser control system using Arduino
+motor control system using Arduino for a laser utilisation